steve-districtm-ca/districtm-and-appnexus-demands/README.md

 # Quick Start Guide

-###### 1. Including the `districtmDmxAdapter` in your build process.
+###### 1. Including the `districtmDMXAppnexusMixAdapter` in your build process.

 Add the adapter as an argument to gulp build.

 ```
-gulp build --modules=districtmDmxAdapter,ixBidAdapter,appnexusBidAdapter
+gulp build --modules=districtmDMXAppnexusMixAdapter,ixBidAdapter,appnexusBidAdapter
 ```

-*Adding `"districtmDmxAdapter"` as an entry in a JSON file with your bidders is also acceptable.*
+*Adding `"districtmDMXAppnexusMixAdapter"` as an entry in a JSON file with your bidders is also acceptable.*

 ```
 [
-	"districtmDmxAdapter",
+	"districtmDMXAppnexusMixAdapter",
 	"ixBidAdapter",
 	"appnexusBidAdapter"
 ]